heathsc/gemBS/README.md

 Changelog:
 ----------

+    3.4.0 Move to new bs_call version (2.1.0) which is more efficient in memory use and can read BAMs and write BCFs natively.
+          The new bs_call requires a faidx indexed reference, so gemBS no creates this during indexing.
+	 3.4.0 Add switches to give more control to threads and memory usage in mapping and calling stages
     3.3.3 Remove legacy pathway for config files with no header line (fix issue 'error in gemBS index #65) 3.3.2 Fix error where header line for wig files could be omitted 3.3.2 Fix generation of non_cpg files